pluginkollektiv/antispam-bee/README.md

 * Trust approved commenters.
 * Trust commenters with a Gravatar.
 * Consider the comment time.
-* Treat BBCode as spam.
+* Treat BBCode links as spam.
 * Validate the IP address of commenters.
 * Use regular expressions.
 * Search local spam database for commenters previously marked as spammers.